 - Organisers of Toronto Supports Denmark Rally – This rally, led by Islamophobes ... was nothing more than an excuse for Muslim bashing under the guise of support of free speech.
 The anti-Muslim nature of the event was made clear when Muslim women were pelted with eggs, assaulted and verbally abused.

 Feb.
-3, 2009 update: The IHRC "awards" may be long forgotten, but the Council on American-Islamic Relations today called me "the nation's leading Islamophobe," an honor I hardly deserve given my long-time mantra that "radical Islam is the problem, moderate Islam is the solution," but an insult by CAIR any day is preferable to being praised by it.
+3, 2009 update: The Council on American-Islamic Relations today called me "the nation's leading Islamophobe," an honor I hardly deserve given my long-time mantra that "radical Islam is the problem, moderate Islam is the solution," but an insult by CAIR any day beats being praised by it.

 Sep.
 17, 2010 update: A left-winger named Ray Hanania bestows on this website, www.DanielPipes.org, the distinction of being the second most "anti-Arab and anti-Muslim" hate site on the Internet.
 (Top honors go to www.thereligionofpeace.com, a site I often use for its compilation of Islamist attacks.)
 Interestingly, Hanania has to convince his readers that I am worse than I appear to be.
 He does this by portraying me as someone "shameless in promoting his writings falsely as balanced and fair" and who "disguises his hatred with arguments like, anti-Muslim hate crimes are exaggerated."
 As I happen to provide specifics on the latter, how can this be attributed to hatred?
 Perhaps Hanania is projecting.